thekobewan/configure-ad/README.md

 <h4>Restart & Log back into DC-1 as user: mydomain.com\[username]</h4>

 1. It is normal for the computer to need to restart.
 When the computer restarts, if the IP address changes, we are sure to navigate back to Azure Portal and copy the DC-1 Public IP address.
 We set the Private IP address to be static, but it’s possible for the Public IP to change.</p>
-2. Once booted out, we can log back into DC-1 using the domain we have now set up: mydomain.com\darinstathos (or) darinstathos@mydomain.com
+2. Once booted out, we can log back into DC-1 using the domain we have now set up
 3. DC-1 is now officially a domain controller

 <br>